jeff916/home-assistant/docs/myowmstation.md

 - The sensors/weather.yaml file contains the configuration for the rest Open Weather Map sensor.
 - The my-weather-station.yaml file maps the data from the Open Weahter Map service to the HA Weather object

-You will need your own API ID from Open Weahter Map.
-Then you need to update the second line in the sensors/weather.yaml file for your App ID
+You need an API key, which is free, but requires a registration.
+Then update the second line in the *sensors/weather.yaml* file for your App ID

 *resource_template: "https://api.openweathermap.org/data/2.5/weather?lat={{state_attr('zone.home', 'latitude')}}&lon={{state_attr('zone.home', 'longitude')}}&units=imperial&appid=`<your appid>`"*